 - Rat King started off as the smug Mad Scientist Dr. Victor Falco.
 The Turtles first meet him while investigating the disappearance of another scientist, with Falco seeming very friendly, helpful and concerned with his colleague's well being.
 However it is soon revealed that Falco himself kidnapped his colleague, mutating him into a gorilla creature and is using his mutated DNA to create a serum that gives himself Psychic Powers.
 After his initial defeat by the Turtles, Falco loses his job and continues his experiments on rats.
 An accident leaves him blind and deformed, but also grants him the ability to control rats.
 Falco becomes disgusted with humanity, adopts the name Rat King and seeks to have his rats take over the city by driving the humans away.
 Rat King also mind rapes Splinter several times, in order to break his spirit and turn him into his slave.
 After another defeat, Rat King later returns again, kidnaps several civilians, including a couple of teenagers and a small girl, and plans to experiment on them, trying to turn them into human rat hybrids.
 However his first attempt results in a creature that is deformed, immobile and in constant pain, but that does not deter him from continuing his experiments.
 Also, despite his supposed kinship with his rats, he has no problem experimenting on them and is willing to sacrifice them to gain an advantage over one of his enemies.
 Even after Falco dies, he continues to torment Splinter in a final attempt to drive him insane.

-- Kavaxas, from season 5, is the ruler of the Netherworld who desires to bring about the apocalypse.
+- Season 5's premiere & following three episodes: Kavaxas is the ruler of the Netherworld who desires to bring about the apocalypse.
 After he's summoned by Tiger Claw, Kavaxas is forced to work alongside him and the Foot Clan so that they can resurrect the Shredder and defeat the Turtles and their friends.
 After Kavaxas brings Rahzar back to life as one of his minions, he goes after Hattori Tatsu and kills him before stealing Shredder's helmet.
 He later attacks Don Vizioso's gang and kills some of his mobsters before stealing the Shredder's heart, all while repeatedly trying to kill the Turtles and their friends.
 He also wants to eat the teenaged April whole and swallow her soul to gain her Psychic Powers; he does succeed in taking the souls of Tatsu and the Hammer.
 With both items in his possession, Kavaxas successfully resurrects the Shredder before betraying Tiger Claw and the Foot Clan; Kavaxas proceeds to unleash thousands of spirits onto New York City as he attempts to cause The End of the World as We Know It.

 - General Krang is a ruthless Utrom from another dimension who is bent on the genocidal conquest of Earth.
 Planning to free his whole army from another dimension to cause death and destruction all over the planet, Krang enters in an alliance with Shredder, hoping that Shredder will distract the attention of the Turtles long enough for him to build the giant portal to his dimension on Earth.
 Succeeding in building a portal and freeing his army, Krang enters his giant robotic body and calls himself Mega Krang, as he commands his forces to kill and destroy everything they see, setting the whole of New York City on fire.